 - Encourage and enhance pollinator protection and habitat activities.

 - Evaluate and mitigate pesticide impacts on monarch butterflies.

-Michigan will follow the State FIFRA Issues Research and Evaluation Group (SFIREG)’s Final Guidance for the Development and Implementation of Managed Pollinator Protection Plans as the foundation for developing its MP3.
-This guidance identifies critical and recommended elements suggested by SFIREG.
-The critical elements are:
+Michigan followed the Final Guidance for the Development and Implementation of Managed Pollinator Protection Plans as the foundation for developing its MP3, Communication Strategies for Reducing Pesticide Risk for Managed Pollinators in Michigan.
+The guidance identifies critical and recommended elements:

-- Direct discussion between beekeepers, farmers, pesticide appliers, and other stakeholders.
+Direct discussion between beekeepers, growers, pesticide applicators, and other stakeholders.

-- Means for growers or applicators to know if there are managed pollinators within certain distances of application sites and provide timely contact to the beekeeper prior to an application.
+Means for growers or pesticide applicators to know if there are managed pollinators within certain distances of application sites and provide timely contact to the beekeeper prior to an application.

 Other Pollinator Protection Resources

 Key Federal and State Agency Documents

 2012: The United States Department of Agriculture issues Report on the National Stakeholders Conference on Honey Bee Health.
 The report identified multiple stressors that contribute to pollinator loss, including parasites and pathogens, poor nutrition due to the loss of forage lands, and exposure to pesticides.